Ninoh-FOX/OpenRGH/README.md

    Or type in a terminal:

    sudo dd if=sd_image.bin of=/dev/[sdcard mount poin]
-#### 4. check the sdcard with Gparted (not resize), put the internal sd in the console and follow the instructions.
+#### 4. Not resize!!
+Put the internal sd in the console and follow the instructions.